rear/rear.github.com/documentation/faq.md

 to avoid the rear generates a rescue image under the `/boot/grub` directory.
 By default, rear is generating a rescue image and adding it to your grub configuration.

+### General Questions

+*Question:* cannot make pipe for command substitution: Too many open files

+Your linux system linits the amount of open files for the user root to a default which is too low (usually 1024).
+You should increase it - see details in [issue #586](https://github.com/rear/rear/issues/586)

 ### Backup support

 ### System migrations